influxdata/telegraf/plugins/inputs/nfsclient/README.md

-#### Description
+# NFS Client Input Plugin

-The NFSClient plugin collects data from /proc/self/mountstats.
+The NFS Client input plugin collects data from /proc/self/mountstats.
 By default, only a limited number of general system-level metrics are collected, including basic read/write counts.
 If `fullstat` is set, a great deal of additional metrics are collected, detailed below.

 **NOTE** Many of the metrics, even if tagged with a mount point, are really _per-server_.
 Thus, if you mount these two shares:  `nfs01:/vol/foo/bar` and `nfs01:/vol/foo/baz`, there will be two near identical entries in /proc/self/mountstats.
 This is a limitation of the metrics exposed by the kernel, not the telegraf plugin.